 - American Rescue Plan Act

-Economic Recovery Bridge Grants
+Economic Recovery Bridge Program

 On April 17, 2021, H.315 was enacted (Act 9).
 The Act appropriates $10 million of funds from the American Rescue Plan Act (ARPA) to ACCD to provide priority funding to businesses that have not received prior State or Federal financial assistance.
 To the extent that funds remain available, the program is also intended to provide funding to businesses that have suffered a tax loss even after receiving State or Federal aid.